www.musicalschwartz.com > Disney Musicals > Enchanted

 Mind you, many movie scripts lose a lot of their initial charm & focus as they go through this sort of lengthy development process.
 While some projects just get sharper and stronger with each rewrite they undergo.

 Case in point: "Who Framed Roger Rabbit."
 For years, the proposed movie version of this Gary K. Wolf book was supposed to star this rabbit who would act like a complete fool whenever he was in front of a camera.
 But then -- once the klieg lights were off -- the film's title character quickly became an urbane sophisticate.
-Picture Roger Rabbit as played by screen legend Ronald Colman.
-With a silk smoking jacket and long cigarette holder to go with his bulbous red nose and long floppy ears.
+Picture Roger Rabbit as played by screen legend Ronald Colman. with a silk smoking jacket and long cigarette holder to go with his bulbous red nose and long floppy ears.

 And as the film's villain ...
 That character's identity kept shifting from draft to draft.
 In some early versions of the "Roger Rabbit" script, it was Jessica Rabbit (Who are then portrayed as a Tallulah Bankhead-type) who was trying to kill her hare husband.
 While in other versions of the screenplay, it was Baby Herman (with an off-camera voice that sounded a lot like Sydney Greenstreet) who was out to off his obnoxious co-star.
 While in still other drafts of the film's script, Jessica & Baby Herman had secretly teamed up in an effort to bump off Roger.